How to choose the best snowboard instructor course for you

 CASI qualifications are recognised internationally in Canada, America, Switzerland, New Zealand, Japan, Dubai, Australia, Andorra and much of Europe.
-The CASI level 1 ski instructor course is seen as a ‘fast track’ into the industry and is an ‘all mountain’ qualification, meaning you can teach at a resort.
+The CASI level 1 snowboard instructor course is seen as a ‘fast track’ into the industry and is an ‘all mountain’ qualification, meaning you can teach at a resort.
 However, you really need to aim for CASI level 2 and above are comparable with other internationally recognised snowboard instructor qualifications.
 European and New Zealand employers expect level 2 as a minimum in all qulifications.

 Resorts in Canada can be different to those across Europe.
 In many cases 1 company will own and operate the whole resort.
 This means it can be best to train at the resort where you want to work.
 CASI qualifications are more recognised in Canada than other international qualifications, so if working within the Canadian Rockies is your ambition, then becoming CASI certified could be more beneficial for you.